-To set up an integration with GitHub Enterprise, you need to be a product owner or marketing owner in Aha! for the product or workspace you wish to integrate.
+To set up an integration with GitHub Enterprise, you need to be an owner in Aha! for the workspace you wish to integrate.
 You will also need to have a GitHub account that has proper access to create/edit records in GitHub for the repository you plan to integrate with.

 2. This will launch the integration configuration wizard.
 The first step is to name your integration and optionally select a template if you have already created one.
 Click Save and continue.

 3. Next, you will be prompted to authenticate.
 Aha! uses OAuth for authentication with GitHub Enterprise.
 Aha! requires an OAuth access token, which you create in your GitHub account that contains the repositories you want to link.
 If you are linking repositories for a team, you should generate this token using the team account.